andrew/ultimate-awesome/README.md

 - [awesome-hcloud](https://github.com/hetznercloud/awesome-hcloud) - A curated list of awesome libraries, tools, and integrations for Hetzner Cloud.
 - [awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
+- [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [courses](https://github.com/linsa-io/courses) - Awesome Courses.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
 - [awesome-attention-mechanism-in-cv](https://github.com/pprp/awesome-attention-mechanism-in-cv) - Awesome List of Attention Modules and Plug&Play Modules in Computer Vision.
-- [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
+- [awesome-llm-agents](https://github.com/kaushikb11/awesome-llm-agents) - A curated list of awesome LLM agents frameworks.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
 - [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
 This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
+- [Awesome-CLIP](https://github.com/yzhuoning/Awesome-CLIP) - Awesome list for research on CLIP (Contrastive Language-Image Pre-Training).
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
-- [Awesome-CLIP](https://github.com/yzhuoning/Awesome-CLIP) - Awesome list for research on CLIP (Contrastive Language-Image Pre-Training).
 - [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
 We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.
 - [awesome-he](https://github.com/jonaschn/awesome-he) - ✨ Awesome - A curated list of amazing Homomorphic Encryption libraries, software and resources.
 - [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
 - [awesome-bazel](https://github.com/jin/awesome-bazel) - A curated list of Bazel rules, tooling and resources.
+- [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
+- [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
+Updated weekly.
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
 - [awesome-django-admin](https://github.com/originalankur/awesome-django-admin) - Curated List of Awesome Django Admin Panel Articles, Libraries/Packages, Books, Themes, Videos, Resources.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.
 - [awesome-template-literal-types](https://github.com/ghoullier/awesome-template-literal-types) - Curated list of awesome Template Literal Types examples.
 - [awesome-3d-diffusion](https://github.com/cwchenwang/awesome-3d-diffusion) - A collection of papers on diffusion models for 3D generation.
-- [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.
 - [awesome-lists](https://github.com/mthcht/awesome-lists) - Awesome Security lists for SOC/CERT/CTI.
 - [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps.
 - [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
 Please let me know if you have information that the list does not include.
 - [awesome-billing](https://github.com/kdeldycke/awesome-billing) - 💰 Billing & Payments knowledge for cloud platforms.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
-- [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
-Updated weekly.
 - [awesome-speech-enhancement](https://github.com/WenzheLiu-Speech/awesome-speech-enhancement) - Speech enhancement\speech seperation\sound source localization.
 - [awesome-view](https://github.com/xinghongfei/awesome-view) - 自定义View有这些足够了.
 - [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".